Published: 2026-05-04

 Concurrent with the inventory, organizations should audit the service accounts, API credentials, and IAM identities associated with deployed agents and assess them against the least-privilege standard.
 Excessive permissions should be remediated before any expansion of agent capabilities or deployment scope.
 Organizations should also review their current logging infrastructure against the guidance’s observability requirements, identifying gaps in coverage at the tool call and agent decision level that would prevent effective incident investigation.

 At the architectural level, teams should begin mapping their agent deployments to a formal threat model that accounts for the five risk categories the guidance identifies.
-For organizations that have not yet adopted a structured threat modeling framework for agentic AI, this is an appropriate moment to evaluate available tools, as MAESTRO provides a seven-layer architecture directly applicable to the structural and behavioral risk categories the guidance emphasizes.
+For organizations that have not yet adopted CSA’s MAESTRO framework for this purpose, this is the appropriate moment to begin that adoption, as MAESTRO provides a seven-layer architecture that directly addresses the structural and behavioral risk categories the guidance emphasizes.
+Each agent in the inventory should also be assigned an initial ATF maturity level (Intern, Junior, Senior, or Principal) reflecting its current oversight model, with the baseline expectation that production agents start no higher than Junior until their monitoring and approval infrastructure has been validated [20].

 Short-Term Mitigations: Close the Critical Gaps